 It took two months for me to get my UK Ancestry Entry Clearance Visa, meaning I could live and work in the UK for 4 years.
 It was remarkably easy to get – filling out a few forms and providing the appropriate documentation.
 The most difficult thing was getting my grandmother’s birth certificate from England.
 Given she had sadly passed away long before I was born, I never knew her and no one had any of her papers.

 So it is here I find myself, on a wild, remote island archipelago in the North Atlantic, currently shrouded in a summer sea fog, with a family of my own which now includes genealogical branches into Sweden, Norway and Iraq.

 My children, with dual UK-Canadian nationality, are free to move where they like.
 I wonder if they will return to Canada one day.

 My first job, at the age of 14, was that of a tour guide at the old (by Canadian standards) Intercolonial Railway Museum in my rural village in Cape Breton.
-We had to show guests around the museum, demonstrate our Morse code skills with the telegraph machine and offer them snacks from the tea room – mainly tea and Cape Breton Oatcakes (and slices of defrosted creampies).
+We had to show guests around the museum, demonstrate our Morse code skills on the telegraph machine and offer them snacks from the tea room – mainly tea and Cape Breton oatcakes (and slices of defrosted cream pies).

 I didn’t bring a recipe for Cape Breton oatcakes with me when I moved back across the pond, but blogger Janine Kennedy, the author of Cooking with Craic, another ex-pat Cape Bretoner living on this side of the pond, did.